 What is Divorce Coaching?

-“Divorce coaching is a flexible, goal-oriented process designed to support, motivate, and guide people going through divorce to help them make the best possible decisions for their future, based on their particular interests, needs, and concerns.
-Divorce coaches have different professional backgrounds and are selected based on the specific needs of the clients.
-For example, some divorce coaches are financial planners, mental health professionals, lawyers, or mediators who have experience dealing with divorcing clients.”
+“Divorce coaching is a flexible, goal-oriented process designed to support, motivate, and guide people going through divorce to help them make the best possible decisions for their future, based on their particular interests, needs, and concerns.”

 A divorce coach is trained to help you answer the questions that are preventing you from moving forward from where you are today.

 One of the common things that divorce coaching helps women with is the biggest question, to know when and if you should divorce.

 “For years I have been in an unstable marriage, ranging from hesitantly hopeful to downright ugly.
 I’d thought about leaving so many times but found the vast unknown so nauseatingly scary that I ended up doing nothing and then hating myself for being such a coward.”

 When you work with a coach, one of the first steps is to look at the immense confusion that you will inevitably feel in two ways: the shock and stress of thinking about divorce, and the experience of being in the divorce process.
 And the mix of emotions you face after you’ve signed the divorce papers — when you are starting over.

 For women, divorce coaching must address this moving sense of overwhelm, which conceals some of our greatest fears … how will we possibly manage financially, and what will happen to our children?
 How you break the news to your children (who know more than you suspect), and how you navigate the split (with your spouse becoming your co parent) directly impacts your kids — near and long term.